garrandall/popular-music-data/tracks/where-the-streets-have-no-name-pet-shop-boys.md

 Where the streets have no name
 We're still building, then burning down love
 Burning down love
-And when i go there
+And when I go there
-It's all i can do
+It's all I can do
 Where the streets have no name
 I can't take my eyes off of you

-(ooh aah)
+(ohaah)
 Love you, baby, let me love you
 Where the streets have no name
 Where the streets have no name